 Wounded, unhealed inner child can show up as destructive behaviour:

-• Destructive behaviour in adults often bears the impetuous, impulsive quality of childish petulance or narcissistic temper tantrums.
+• Destructive behaviour in adults often bears the impetuous, impulsive quality of childish petulance (the Brat) or narcissistic temper tantrums.
 Or an infantile neediness, dependency, and dread of abandonment.

 • Irresponsibility and angry refusal to be an adult: the “Peter Pan syndrome,” or what Jungians refer to as a puer or puella complex.
 The archetypal Jungian notion of the puer aeternus (male) or (female) puella aeterna–the eternal child.

 • Sexual Abuse: Survivors of Childhood Sexual Abuse (CSA) or Incest have added burden to clear, plus shame, guilty and impotent rage.
 Read more here.

 Can a child have a mature relationship?
 A career?
 An independent life?

 Yet it is demanded to, and fails.
 An unhealed inner child makes us feel Anxious, Afraid, Insecure, Inferior, Small, Lost, Lonely and unloved.
 Though healing is possible.
 Those needs not fulfilled by our imperfect parents or caretakers need to examined and analysed.